mansan1souleiman1ahmed/React-project/README.md

     "dev": "parcel ./src/index.html",
     "build": "parcel build ./src/index.html"
     },

+## 9 Before publishing in Github:

+  => Create (at the Root) gitignore file where you put all the files and folders that should not be published.

+  => Inside the git ignore put the following folders and files.

+  node_modules

+  .vscode

+  dist

+  .cache

+  .DS_Store

+  package-lock.json

 ## 10 When pushing on your github:

  git add .